Massachusetts : Safety by City

 Most of the hotels in this city are near Hyannis, and the entire stretch of Massachusetts Route 28 through Cape Cod is filled with traditional hotel options, while more inns and rentals are located closer to the shoreline or in the historic districts.

-While Hyannis is the “favorite child” of the villages globally, mainly due to the popularity brought by the Kennedy family, there are five other villages with sightseeing opportunities:
+While Hyannis is the “favorite child” of the villages globally, mainly due to the popularity brought by the Kennedy family, there are six other villages with sightseeing opportunities:

 - Barnstable Village